 A Brief History of School of the Woods (Established 1962)

 Some people understandably think the school was named for the sylvan setting of its campus.
-Its name, however, honors Ernest and Hilda Wood, who inspired and guided its founding along Montessori principles.
+However, the name honors Ernest and Hilda Wood, who inspired and guided its founding along Montessori principles.
 Dr. Wood, a Sanskrit and Asian scholar, introduced the Montessori philosophy to the study group who were considering establishing a new nursery school.
 When the school opened, he was president of the first board of trustees.
-School of the Woods’s first home was a classroom on then Unitarian Fellowship campus at the present school location on Wirt Road.
+The first home of the school was a classroom on then Unitarian Fellowship campus at the present school location on Wirt Road.

 By its second year School of the Woods had begun to move to a strongly Montessori oriented program.
 That movement continued with staff attendance at the 1963 Montessori national convention, staff in service and workshop training and the hiring in 1965 of its first teacher certified in the Montessori method.